kubeflow/website/content/en/docs/gke/deploy/management-setup.md

 In the last step we created the GCP service account **${NAME}-cnrm-system@${PROJECT}.iam.gserviceaccount.com** this is the service account that CNRM will use to create any GCP resources.
-Consequently you need to grant this GCP service account sufficient privileges to create the desired resources in one or more projects.
+Consequently you need to grant this GCP service account sufficient privileges to create the desired resources in one or more projects (called managed projects, read [more](https://github.com/kubeflow/gcp-blueprints/tree/master/management/instance/managed-project)).

 The easiest way to do this is to grant the GCP service account owner permissions on one or more projects